 Dr Karin Straathof - Multi- modular IL13RA2 CAR T cell therapy for Diffuse Midline Glioma' - UCL Great Ormond Street Institute of Child Health - £477,016.58 Jan 2021

-Abbie's Army is pleased to announce that we have finalised the agreement of a brand new grant to enable the opening of the UK's first clinical trial using CAR-T cell therapy.
+Abbie's Army is pleased to announce that we have finalised the agreement of a brand new grant to enable the opening of a clinical trial using CAR-T cell therapy.

 Principal Investigators are: Dr Karin Straathof, UCL Great Ormond Street Institute of Child Health, Dr Martin Pule - Lead of the UCL CAR-T Cell Programme, Dr Aquilina, neurosurgery clinical lead at Great Ormond Street Hospital, Dr Darren Hargrave, Paediatric Neuro oncologist, Great Ormond Street Hospital

-The study is anticipated to open late 2021/2022, we have co-funded the trial based on evaluation and joint monitoring of study milestones and first funding installments will commence on January 1st 2021.
+The study is anticipated to open 2023, we have co-funded the trial based on evaluation and joint monitoring of study milestones and first funding instalments commenced on January 1st 2021.

 This clinical trial will offer 12 children in the UK, with a diagnosis of DMG/DIPG to have the same opportunities as children in the United States who have access to these most recent innovative studies.
 (Trials using GD2 and B7-H3 targets have just begun in the US)